aaryankumar19/unitcon/README.md

 This is a simple Unit Converter Web Extension.
-This can be added to your web browser(chromw,edge,etc.).
+This can be added to your web browser(chrome,edge,etc.).

 Steps to add this this Extension Pack in your Browser:
 1. Download and save the repo to your computer/laptop and the decompress it.